Coat of arms of Anguilla: History

 Anguilla became a colony of the Kingdom of England in 1650, when settlers from Saint Kitts moved to the island.
 A legislative union between the two islands was later established in 1825, despite vehement opposition from Anguillan freeholders over the arrangement of having Saint Kitts pass laws for both areas.
 Anguillans appealed to the British government in 1872 calling for an end to the union and direct rule, but this was disregarded.
 A decade later, a federal act resulted in the amalgamation of Saint Kitts, Nevis, and Anguilla under the British Leeward Islands federation.

 In 1956 the Leeward Islands federation was dissolved.
 Two years later a unitary political entity called the West Indies Federation was created; Saint Kitts, Nevis, and Anguilla joined the federation upon its creation.
 This new federation dissolved in 1962, but five years later the three islands became an Associated State.
 However, this was once more against the will of the Anguillan people.
 They consequently expelled the Saint Kitts police, seceded from the union, and declared the Republic of Anguilla.
 During this time, a flag with three orange dolphins and a blue stripe at the bottom (dubbed the Three Dolphins flag) was unofficially adopted as the banner of the unrecognised state.
 British rule was soon restored and the Anguilla Act 1971 placed the island under direct rule from London.
 Nine years later, Anguilla was accorded its own constitution and its union with Saint Kitts and Nevis officially ended.

 The territory's constitution was amended in 1990, and a new flag was first raised on 30 May that year.
 It consisted of Blue Ensign with a shield that incorporated the design of the Three Dolphins flag.
 Later that same year, on 27 November, a Royal Warrant was issued granting Anguilla its own shield.
 In the run-up to the fiftieth anniversary of the Anguillian Revolution in 2017, a proposal was drawn up to augment the coat of arms with a crest and two supporters, along with the territory's motto.
 The design was submitted for approval in March of that year, with the College of Arms overseeing its technical aspects.
+A crest and supporters were formally granted by Elizabeth II on 30 January 2020.